— The “Tao” of Continuing Creation — J.X. Mason’s Blog Post of 7-21-2020.

 The Concept of the Tao vs. the Western Concept of God

-The Tao is omnipresent; powerful but non-omnipotent; not omni-benevolent; and not omniscient (because The Tao does not sense or care what humans are doing).
+The Tao is omnipresent; powerful but not omnipotent; not omni-benevolent; and not omniscient (because The Tao does not sense or care what humans are doing).
 Why?
 Because the Tao is not a sentient, communicating “person.”
 We hold that the concept of an impersonal flow is more realistic portrayal of our world and our lives than is a world under the command and control of a person-like (anthropomorphic) God.

 According to Taoism, How Was the World (Universe) Created?

-To answer this question, we can do best by quoting Alan Watts’ book, The Way of Zen:
+To answer this question, we can do best by quoting Alan Watts’ seminal book, The Way of Zen: